davidimprovz/SSieve/README.md

 	`timeDelayDataPopulate()`

 Using a variable to capture the output messages of timeDelayDataPopulate() might be a handy practice too.
 Note that this call will take several hours to completely download all of the available stock data.
-The generated database (about 1GB) will have up to 12 tables (listed below).
-These tables use stock ticker symbols as their primary key.
+The generated database (about 1GB) will have up to 12 tables, all of which use stock ticker symbols as their primary key.

-(Database Table – Fields)
+**(Database Table – Fields)**

-1. Symbols - the stock symbol and the exchange it is traded on
+1. **Symbols** - the stock symbol and the exchange it is traded on
-2. Ten_Yr_Prices - each stock symbol paired with its most recent 10Y price history
+2. **Ten_Yr_Prices** - each stock symbol paired with its most recent 10Y price history
-3. Ten_K_Income - stock symbol and its most recent 5Y 10k income report
+3. **Ten_K_Income** - stock symbol and its most recent 5Y 10k income report
-4. Ten_K_Balance - stock symbol and its most recent 5Y 10k balance sheet report
+4. **Ten_K_Balance** - stock symbol and its most recent 5Y 10k balance sheet report
-5. Ten_K_Cashflow - stock symbol and its most recent 5Y 10k cashflow report
+5. **Ten_K_Cashflow** - stock symbol and its most recent 5Y 10k cashflow report
-6. Ten_Q_Income- stock symbol and its most recent 12M 10Q income report
+6. **Ten_Q_Income** - stock symbol and its most recent 12M 10Q income report
-7. Ten_Q_Balance - stock symbol and its most recent 12M 10Q balance sheet report
+7. **Ten_Q_Balance** - stock symbol and its most recent 12M 10Q balance sheet report
-8. Ten_Q_Cashflow - stock symbol and its most recent 12M 10Q cashflow report
+8. **Ten_Q_Cashflow** - stock symbol and its most recent 12M 10Q cashflow report
-9. Dividends - stock symbol and all available dividend payment history–inlcuding any upcoming payments–filtered to include only cash dividends
+9. **Dividends** - stock symbol and all available dividend payment history–inlcuding any upcoming payments–filtered to include only cash dividends
-10. financial_ratios - stock symbol and key financial ratios associated with its performance
+10. **financial_ratios** - stock symbol and key financial ratios associated with its performance
-11. finhealth_ratios – stock symbol and key financial health ratios
+11. **finhealth_ratios** – stock symbol and key financial health ratios
-12. growth_ratios - stock symbol and key growth ratios
+12. **growth_ratios** - stock symbol and key growth ratios

 Three caveats to consider when using this module: